 Patrik Edsparr, the former head of Citadel LLC’s securities unit, is starting a hedge fund that will invest in Asian corporate loans sold by European banks, according to two people with knowledge of the plan.

-Edsparr and Chris Mikosh, a former Goldman Sachs Group Inc. (GS) managing director, have tentatively named their firm Tor, said the people, who asked not to be identified because the plan is private.
+Edsparr and Chris Mikosh, a former Goldman Sachs Group Inc. (GS:US) managing director, have tentatively named their firm Tor, said the people, who asked not to be identified because the plan is private.
 The fund will have offices in London and Asia.

 Neither Edsparr nor Mikosh returned messages on their mobile phones seeking comment.
 Reuters reported earlier today that they planned to start the firm.